What are the needs?

-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) has been providing humanitarian aid to help meet the basic needs of Palestinians in Palestine since 2000.
-The Commission's assistance currently targets 1.2 million Palestinians in Gaza and 300 000 in the West Bank and East Jerusalem.
+The European Commission has been providing humanitarian aid to help meet the basic needs of Palestinians in Palestine since 2000.
+The Commission's assistance currently targets 1.2 million Palestinians in Gaza and 600 000 in the West Bank and East Jerusalem.

-The humanitarian aid budget is geared towards the delivery of assistance in an increasingly complex and volatile environment where respect for International Humanitarian Law and need for protection assistance are the entry point and crosscutting dimension in all actions.
+The humanitarian aid budget is geared towards the delivery of assistance in an increasingly complex and volatile environment where respect for International Humanitarian Law and the need for protection assistance are primary considerations in all actions.

 * The designation of Palestine shall not be construed as recognition of a State of Palestine and is without prejudice to the individual positions of the Member States on this issue.